Miss America (Marvel Comics): Miss America

 Madeline Joyce received the Miss America Comics #1 (May 1944) one-shot, her first solo comic book.
 According to some sources, illustrator Ken Bald served as the cover and interior artist, although Vincent Fago, interim editor of Timely Comics for the drafted writer Stan Lee, asserted, "I hired a friend from the animation business, Pauline Loth, and she did the art for the first Miss America book."
 Fago also stated, "I hired her at Timely when she left Fleischer's and came to New York.
 She did "Miss America" for us and created her costume."
 Fago, speaking in an interview with Jim Amash, recalled that Miss America Comics played a key role in Timely Comics' subscription strategy during his tenure as editor.
 He explained that the comic included a subscription notice offering 12 issues for $1, and within a few weeks the company received $20,000 payments in response.
 Fago described placing the money among the artwork bins and noted that the resulting revenue allowed everyone working for him to earn a good income.

 The Miss America Comics series changed its format with its second issue to become a larger magazine-sized Miss America Magazine, though with the conventional comic book combination of glossy covers and newsprint interior.
 Initiating this format as vol. 1 #2 (November 1944), the publication relegated its superhero to a secondary role and began focusing on teen-romance comics stories and articles on such topics as cooking, fashion, and makeup.
 This second issue, which featured a photo cover of an unknown model dressed in the Miss America costume, also introduced the long-running, teen-humor comics feature Patsy Walker.

 The Miss America Magazine series was renamed Miss America starting with issue #46 (April 1952).
 Alongside the single superhero comic, Miss America ran 126 issues in a complicated numbering that continued through vol. 7 #50 (December 1952), the 83rd issue.
 It then reverted to comic book format as Miss America vol. 1 #51–93 (April 1953 – November 1958).

 The magazine format used photo covers of everyday teens.
 In 1951, starting with vol. 7 #42, the logo changed to Patsy Walker Starring in Miss America, with covers now depicting high schooler, Patsy, boyfriend Buzz Baxter, and romantic-rival Hedy Wolfe, in cartoon art by artists Al Jaffee and Morris Weiss.

 Madeline Joyce received the Miss America Comics 70th Anniversary Special #1 (June 2009) one shot, her second solo comic book.
-Diamond Comic Distributors reported that the issue was 136th bestselling comic book in June 2009.
+Diamond Comic Distributors reported that the issue was the 136th bestselling comic book in June 2009.